MEET LYRO - OUR NEW AI CHATBOT

 You can even program your assistant to turn on/off your home appliances, schedule appointments, answer emails, set reminders, and plenty more.

 Read more: Check out real-life chatbot examples and get inspired.
-Also, make sure to explore different free chatbot templates you can use for your business.
+Also, make sure to explore free chatbot templates you can use for your business.

 Types of chatbots: key takeaway